District of Columbia Boating Laws and Regulations

 No one under 18 years of age may legally operate a vessel over 16 feet in length unless he or she:

-- Has a District of Columbia Boater Education Certificate showing successful completion of a boating safety course approved by the Harbor Master or…
+- Has a Boater Education Certificate showing successful completion of a boating safety course approved by the Harbor Master or…

 - Is under the supervision of a person at least 18 years of age who has completed an approved boating safety course successfully.